ttm/gmane/README.md

 # gmane
-the python package to expressing public email groups data from Gmane database as RDF linked data.
+the python package to express public email groups data from Gmane database as RDF linked data for the semntic web.

 ## core features
   - consistent downloading routines of data from email groups.